matushorvath/shadow-kvm/Notes.md

 - required
    - add installation and usage to README.md
    - about box, with link to page, licenses
+   - test installer on a machine without .NET 9.0

 - useful
    - investigate unit tests in C#